passwd

 any

-partitions it is valid, that all nodes have the same or similar hardware
+that partition have the same or similar hardware properties.

 --mem=4G